wjakob/nanobind/docs/why.rst

   bottleneck.
 With nanobind's split into a precompiled library and minimal metatemplating, LTO is no longer crucial and can be skipped.

+- **Free-threading**: Python 3.13+ supports a free-threaded mode that removes the *Global Interpreter Lock* (GIL).
+Both pybind11 and nanobind support free-threading as of recently.
+When comparing the two, nanobind provides better multi-core scaling using a localized locking scheme.
+In pybind11, lock contention on a central ``internals`` data structure used in every binding operation becomes a bottleneck in practice.

 - **Lifetime management**: nanobind maintains efficient internal data structures for lifetime management (needed for :cpp:class:`nb::keep_alive
   <keep_alive>`, :cpp:enumerator:`nb::rv_policy::reference_internal